jeremytammik/tbc/a/1556_prompt_exception.md

 - [External Command Lister and Adding Ribbon Commands](http://thebuildingcoder.typepad.com/blog/2013/05/external-command-lister-and-adding-ribbon-commands.html)
 - [The Pick Point Methods Throw an Exception on Cancel](http://thebuildingcoder.typepad.com/blog/2014/09/planes-projections-and-picking-points.html#07)
 - [Never Catch All Exceptions](http://thebuildingcoder.typepad.com/blog/2017/02/revitlookup-using-reflection-for-cross-version-compatibility.html#12)

+To answer the original [question](#3) raised above: You need to catch and handle (or ignore) the `OperationCanceledException` as shown by Matt.

+If you code does not, your transaction will presumably not be committed.

+The family instances that were successfully placed before the user cancelled the placement and the exception was thrown are probably removed as the transaction is rolled back.

+No bug, just a change in behaviour.

+I hope this clarifies and all is now illuminated.

 <center>
 <img src="img/the_exception.jpg" alt="The Exception" width="220">